mciver83/html-css-keyframes-guided/README.md

 ### Step 3

 First, we will want to create a wrapper element that the message will be contained in.
 So, let's create a class called `.typewriter-wrapper`.
-We will give this class a display flex, and make it so the content (child elemenet) is centered on the row (hint: `justify-content` can be used to center elements in a display flex container).
+We will give this class a display flex, and make it so the content (child element) is centered on the row (hint: `justify-content` can be used to center elements in a display flex container).

 <details>
 <summary>index.html</summary>